-About the Occupational Health & Safety Act and Regulations
+About the Green Book (Ontario Occupational Health & Safety Act and Regulations)

-Since 1979, when the Act came into law, amendments to the Act have been introduced to establish new procedures as well as new rights and duties for workers, employers, supervisors and others in the workplace.
-One of the most important changes was giving the Joint Health & Safety Committee’s the right to participate in health and safety recommendations.
-But that wasn’t the only established right given to workers, there are three basic rights.
-Every Worker has Rights The Ham Commission Report was instrumental in establishing the three basic rights for workers.
+Since 1979, when the Act came into law, amendments to the Act have been introduced to establish new procedures as well as new rights and duties for workers, employers, supervisors, and others in the workplace.
+One of the most important changes was to give the Joint Health & Safety Committee the right to participate in health and safety recommendations.
+But, that wasn’t the only established right given to workers.
+There are three basic rights.
+Every Worker has Rights, The Ham Commission Report was instrumental in establishing the three basic rights for workers.
 These include;

 Right to Know

 Employers and supervisors must ensure workers are aware of the hazards presented by people, equipment, materials, the environment, and processes.
-They have the right to be trained on and to receive information about dangerous and hazardous substances that they are exposed to, or are likely to be exposed.
+They have the right to be trained on, and to receive information, about dangerous and hazardous substances to which they are exposed, or may be exposed to.

 Right to Participate